Head (linguistics): Head-initial vs. head-final languages

 Some language typologists classify language syntax according to a head directionality parameter in word order, that is, whether a phrase is head-initial (= right-branching) or head-final (= left-branching), assuming that it has a fixed word order at all.
 English is more head-initial than head-final, as illustrated with the following dependency tree of the first sentence of Franz Kafka's The Metamorphosis:

 The tree shows the extent to which English is primarily a head-initial language.
-Structure is descending as speech and processing move from left to right.
+On the broadest level, the verb phrase "discovered that he had been changed into a monstrous verminous bug" begins with the verb headword "discovered".
+Structure is descending as speech and processing move (visually in writing) from left to right.
 Most dependencies have the head preceding its dependent(s), although there are also head-final dependencies in the tree.
 For instance, the determiner-noun and adjective-noun dependencies are head-final as well as the subject-verb dependencies.
 Most other dependencies in English are, however, head-initial as the tree shows.
 The mixed nature of head-initial and head-final structures is common across languages.
 In fact purely head-initial or purely head-final languages probably do not exist, although there are some languages that approach purity in this respect, for instance Japanese.

 The following tree is of the same sentence from Kafka's story.
 The glossing conventions are those established by Lehmann.
 One can easily see the extent to which Japanese is head-final:

 A large majority of head-dependent orderings in Japanese are head-final.
 This fact is obvious in this tree, since structure is strongly ascending as speech and processing move from left to right.
 Thus the word order of Japanese is in a sense the opposite of English.